Christoph Willibald Gluck: Paris

 During the rehearsals for Echo et Narcisse in September 1779, Gluck became dangerously ill.
 Since the opera itself was a failure, running for only 12 performances, Gluck decided to return to Vienna within two weeks.
 In that city Die unvermuthete Zusammenkunft or Die Pilgrime von Mekka (1772), a German version of La rencontre imprévue, had been performed 51 times.

-His musical heir in Paris was the composer Antonio Salieri, who had been Gluck's protégé since he arrived in Vienna in 1767, and later had made friends with Gluck.
+His musical heir in Paris was the composer Antonio Salieri, who had been Gluck's protégé since he arrived in Vienna in 1767 and later had made friends with Gluck.
 Gluck brought Salieri to Paris with him and bequeathed him the libretto for Les Danaïdes by François-Louis Gand Le Bland Du Roullet and baron de Tschudi.
-The opera was announced as a collaboration between the two composers; however, after the overwhelming success of its premiere on 26 April 1784, Gluck revealed to the prestigious Journal de Paris that the work was wholly Salieri's.
+The opera was announced as a collaboration between the two composers.
+However, after the overwhelming success of its premiere on 26 April 1784, Gluck revealed to the prestigious Journal de Paris that the work was wholly Salieri's.

-Last years
+Last years and death

-In Vienna Gluck wrote a few more minor works, spending the summer with his wife in Perchtoldsdorf, famous for its wine (Heuriger).
+In Vienna, Gluck wrote a few more minor works, spending the summer with his wife in Perchtoldsdorf.
 Gluck suffered from melancholy and high blood pressure.
 In 1781, he brought out a German version of Iphigénie en Tauride.
 Gluck dominated the season's proceedings with 32 performances.
 On 23 March 1783 he seems to have attended a concert by Mozart who played KV 455, variations on La Rencontre imprévue by Gluck (Wq.
 32).

 On 15 November 1787, lunching with friends, Gluck suffered a heart arrhythmia and died a few hours later, at the age of 73.
 Usually, it is mentioned Gluck had several strokes and became paralyzed on his right side.
-Robl, a family doctor, had doubts as Gluck was still able to play his clavicord or piano in 1783.
-At a formal commemoration on 8 April 1788, his friend, pupil and successor Salieri conducted Gluck's De profundis, and a requiem by the Italian composer Niccolò Jommelli was given.
+Robl, a family doctor, had doubts as Gluck was still able to play his clavichord or piano in 1783.
+At a formal commemoration on 8 April 1788, his friend, pupil and successor Salieri conducted Gluck's De profundis, and a Requiem by the Italian composer Niccolò Jommelli.
 His death opened the way for Mozart at court, according to H. C. Robbins Landon.
 Gluck was buried in the Matzleinsdorfer Friedhof.
-On 29 September 1890 his remains were transferred to the Zentralfriedhof; a tomb was erected containing the original plaque.
+On 29 September 1890, his remains were transferred to the Zentralfriedhof; a tomb was erected containing the original plaque.